OpenEvalProject/evals/manuscripts/elife-97399/v1/manuscript.md

 ## Results

-## Mathematical modeling
+### Mathematical modeling

-The total possible number of connections probed using the traditional method of synaptic patch clamp recording can be expressed as a function of number of recorded cells (n), and number of pipettes in the multi-patch apparatus (p), as(1)possible connectionstraditional=np(p2−p).
+The total possible number of connections probed using the traditional method of synaptic patch clamp recording can be expressed as a function of number of recorded cells ($n$), and number of pipettes in the multi-patch apparatus ($p$), as

+$$
+possible connections_{traditional}=\frac{n}{p}(p^{2}−p).
+$$

-Similarly, the total possible number of connections probed using the patch-walking method can be expressed as(2)possible connectionspatch−walk=(p2−p)+2(p−1)(n−p).
+Similarly, the total possible number of connections probed using the patch-walking method can be expressed as

+$$
+possible connections_{patch−walk}=(p^{2}−p)+2(p−1)(n−p).
+$$

 To visualize the advantage of patch-walking over the traditional method, these two equations can be represented as a matrix of potential probed connections.
 For example, the total number of possible connections using the traditional method and patch-walking for a two pipette apparatus is depicted in Figure 1A and B, respectively.
-Using these equations, patch-walking is always preferable in practice for n>p.
-Furthermore, one can expect the improvement in number of connections probed to approach double as n approaches infinity.
+Using these equations, patch-walking is always preferable in practice for $n>p$.
+Furthermore, one can expect the improvement in number of connections probed to approach double as $n$ approaches infinity.
 For practical cases (apparatus with 2–8 pipettes), patch-walking yields 80–92% more probed connections, or efficiency, for experiments with 10–100 cells than the traditional synaptic connection searching method.

 ![Figure 1.](https://cdn.elifesciences.org/articles/97399/elife-97399-fig1-v1.jpg)

 **Figure 1.:** (A-B) Schematically, for patch clamp apparatus with two pipettes in search of synaptically connected neurons to record; colored squares represent connections that can be probed using the traditional approach (A) as compared to patch-walking (B).
 In this schematic, n=8 cells were patched by P=2 pipettes, either in groups of two (A), which yields two possible connections, or by walking across the tissue (B), which yields almost double the number of possible connections.
 (C) A multi-patching apparatus with two pipettes was built with automated pressure control and manipulator movement.
 (D) The software interface used for patch-walking.
 On the left is the view of the brain slice under the microscope, with the two pipettes highlighted by triangles and user selected cell locations indicated by red circles.
 On the right are plots used to monitor each step of the patch clamp process: neuron hunting, gigasealing, and membrane test waveform (to monitor break-in state).

-## Dual-patching experiment
+### Dual-patching experiment

 We built the apparatus (Figure 1C) and developed the software (Figure 1D) to perform patch-walking with two manipulators.
 We first conducted a dual-patch throughput experiment for two pipettes patching in a brain slice without testing for connectivity.
 In 33 patching attempts (18 attempts for pipette 1 and 15 attempts for pipette 2), we achieved whole cell success rates for pipette 1 of 44.4% (n=8/18 successful whole cells) and pipette 2 of 46.7% (n=7/15 successful whole cells).
 This is similar to success rates for manual patching as well as previously reported automated patch clamp robots (43–51% for Kolb et al., 2019).
 This result demonstrates the expected throughput and yield of these independent, uncoordinated pipettes.